scarletti-ben/word-puzzle/README.md

 # Overview
-- This project is not intended for any commercial purpose, it does not contain any source code from the original [Wordle](https://www.nytimes.com/games/wordle/index.html), other than a temporary reference to an `SVG` I have simply used it as a source to practice `HTML`, `CSS` and `JavaScript`
+- This project is not intended for any commercial purpose, it does not contain any source code from the original [Wordle](https://www.nytimes.com/games/wordle/index.html), other than a temporary reference to an `SVG`, I have simply used it as a source to practice `HTML`, `CSS` and `JavaScript`
 - This project is primarily for my own use, and information in this README is likely included purely to remind me of things in future

 ## Project Structure